tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Test that the correct 'referer' header is sent on Ad visits depending on the setting (ad.pageUrl when disabled, or none when enabled)
 - Test that the correct 'user-agent' header is sent on Ad visits depending on the setting (the usual user-agent when disabled, or default when enabled)
 - Test that outgoing cookies are sent on Ad visits depending on the setting (the usual cookies when disabled, or none when enabled)
-- Test that incoming cookies are never allowed from responses to Ad visits, by checking cookies before/after (Currently if only Channel ID cookies are allowed, it is ok)
+- Test that incoming cookies are not allowed from responses to Ad visits, by checking cookies before/after (if only Channel ID cookies are allowed, it is ok for now)

 ------------------